AAPA-PAEA Research Fellowship

 - Interim reports providing updates on project progress and obstacles due to the funder at six and 12 months of the fellowship

-- Attendance at the 2021 PAEA Education Forum (kick off), AAPA 2021 Conference, and 2022 PAEA Education Forum (closing presentation)
+- Attendance at the a PAEA Education Forum (kick off), AAPA Conference, and PAEA Education Forum (closing presentation)

 - Attendance at webinar seminars